With summer coming to an end in Genoa, now is an ideal time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-• Inspecting the blower, motor, drain line and coils
+- Taking a look at the blower, motor, drain line and coils

-• Watching pressure and temperature
+- Confirming pressure and temperature

-• Reviewing lines, refrigerant levels and connections
+- Reviewing lines, refrigerant amounts and connections

-You can still have maintenance done this fall—and we can get your furnace prepped for heating season too.
+It’s not too late to have service done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of tools:
+You’ll only need a handful of things:

 Related: How AC Repair and Maintenance Can Actually Save You Money